WildCodeSchool/2023-01-EN-Berlin-Remote2-CohortManifesto/README.md

 # V. I strive to make others feel safe, and I have faith that others prioritise my sense of saftey

 _These can be formulated in two ways, starting with either:_
-a.
-I know that others strive to ensure that my/I am ...
+1. I know that others strive to ensure that my/I am ...
-b.
-I strive to ensure that others'/others are ...
+2. I strive to ensure that others'/others are ...

 _It is a two way street..._